devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 James#574998:5;
 ```

-* *When a wallet detects a naming collisions during registration, it may opt to re-create the account in a later block to get a simpler identifier.*
+* *When a wallet detects naming collisions during registration, it may opt to re-create the account in a later block to get a simpler identifier.*